Jobsays/Iscus_bot/README.md

 * download all files from this repository onto your server that will host the bot
 * Create an account on random.org and get your API key.
 Add this key to the env.env file and rename it to just .env on your server to make it a hidden file
 * do the normal steps to get a Discord bot token and add your application token to the .env file: https://youtu.be/SPTfmiYiuok
-* Launch your bot using Docker or install the requirements from requirements.txt manually and launch with "python main.py"
+* Launch your bot using Docker or install the requirements from requirements.txt manually with "pip install -r requirements.txt" and launch with "python main.py"

 **How to use:**